Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: Yes

-Aerial View of Henderson Beach State Park Destin Florida
+aerial image of Henderson Beach State Park

-Picnic Pavilion at Henderson Beach State Park
+Picnic pavilion at Henderson Beach State Park

-Henderson Beach State Park Nature Trail
+aerial view of Henderson Beach State Park Destin

-Dogs are permitted on the Henderson Beach State Park nature trail but they are not allowed on the beach.
+Dogs are permitted on the Henderson Beach State Park nature trail, but they are not allowed on the beach.
 For more information about traveling with your dog in Destin check out this article I wrote: Dog Friendly Vacationing in Destin

 7. Shirah Street Public Beach Access